 Retail vs Wholesale

+The difference between retail and wholesale has to do with the quantity of the product each sell and to whom they sell.
 Wholesale is the vital link between manufacturers and the end consumers.
 It is the presence of wholesalers that lets manufacturers breathe a sigh of relief as they can sell their entire lot that they have manufactured in one go to a person and get back to business and production.
-One just cannot imagine the plight of the manufacturers if there had been no wholesalers as then manufacturers would have had to wait for the next production cycle until they sold their stock directly to customers.
-From wholesalers, products reach to retailers who sell them at a greater margin to end consumers.
-Though the chain of manufacturer- wholesaler- retailer- end consumer looks similar, there are many differences in retail and wholesale that will be discussed in this article.
+One just cannot imagine the plight of the manufacturers if there had been no wholesalers.
+Because, if there were no wholesalers, then manufacturers would have had to wait for the next production cycle until they sold their stock directly to customers.
+From wholesalers, products reach retailers who sell them at a greater margin to end consumers.
+Though the chain of manufacturer – wholesaler – retailer – end consumer looks similar, there are many differences in retail and wholesale that will be discussed in this article.

 • Both wholesale and retail are vital cogs in the chain from the manufacturer to the end consumer.

-• While the wholesaler sells to the retailers.
+• The wholesaler sells to the retailers.
 A retailer maintains costly front space to sell to the end consumers.
+In other words, a wholesaler buys in bulk from a manufacturer for retail shopkeepers whereas retailer buys from a wholesaler for end consumers.

 • The profit margin of a wholesaler per piece may be too small than a retailer but he actually makes more money as he sells in higher quantities than a retailer.